nicolaei/master/docs/thesis/source/02_existing_research.md

    to a channel for a response from an access point.
 This timer only activates if a probe response is received before MinCT.

-The min- and maxCT timer pair decides for how long the station will listen in on a channel after sending a probe request.
-See {+@fig:activescanexample} how an example of how active scan works, where all of these concepts are incorporated.
+This min- and maxCT timer pair decides for how long the station will listen in on a channel after sending a probe request.
+See {+@fig:activescanexample} for an example of how active scan works, where all of these concepts are incorporated.

 The benifit of this approach is that we can maximize the amount of time spent